jmayank23/Caltech101-Deephys-NeuralActivity/README.md

 ### Extracting Neural Activity for Deephys

-A hook is registered with the model to extract the neural activity after the forward pass through the global pool layer.
+A hook is registered with the model to extract the neural activity from the penultimate layer.
+For Inception V4, it was after the forward pass through the global pool layer.
+Note, to figure out the penultimate layer, it is helpful to 'print(model)'\
 These activations are stored in the 'model_activity' dictionary, with the key as 'linear1':

 ```python
 model_activity = {}